MANUFACTURING MARIJUANA IN NEVADA

 On a charge of Manufacturing Marijuana, bail amounts depend on the category of felony, but range from $5,000 to ‘No Bail’, where the Court would need to set the bail after the defendant appears to answer the charge.

-If you have been charged with this, or any other marijuana related offense, please call us at 702-405-0001 for a free consultation with an attorney.
+If you have been charged with this, or any other marijuana related offense, please call us now at (702) 405-0001 to arrange a consultation.